demlabs-cellframe/cellframe-sdk/docs/utxo/UTXO_BLOCKING_EXAMPLES.md

 3. **Signature Check** - TX must be signed by at least `auth_signs_valid` token owners
 4. **Output Address Check** - **ALL** TX outputs must go **ONLY** to network fee address (`net->pub.fee_addr`)

-⚠️ **CRITICAL:** Arbitrage transactions can ONLY send funds to the network fee collection address, NOT to `tx_recv_allow` list.
-This is a security measure to prevent abuse.
+⚠️ **CRITICAL:** Arbitrage transactions can ONLY send funds to the network fee collection address.

 If any check fails, transaction is rejected with `DAP_LEDGER_TX_CHECK_ARBITRAGE_NOT_AUTHORIZED`.